 Best Things to Do in New York City

 Ask any New Yorker about their favorite park in the Big Apple and the honest ones will confess to Central Park, which is why this activity tops the list of the best things to do in New York City.

-Spanning more than 840 healthy acres, Central Park is an architectural feat that few can resist falling in love with, myself included.
+Spanning 843 acres, Central Park is an architectural feat that few can resist falling in love with, myself included.

 This is one of the first man-made parks in the country — designed using a new concept for the time called landscape architecture.
 There’s so many iconic spots to see in Central Park, which is why biking around is a great way to explore and make the most efficient use of your time.

 Biking Central Park a very popular activity to do in New York City, make sure you follow the flow of one way traffic and keep in the slower lane unless passing.

 If you’d like some guidance during your first visit to Central Park, I suggest reading 15 ICONIC Things to Do in Central Park, a super helpful post that highlights the top attractions in the park alongside a plethora of stunning photos.

 #2.
 Catch sunset from the Top of the Rock

 I dare you to show me a more mesmerizing skyline than New York City’s.
 And if you’re looking for one of the best things to do in New York City with the absolute best views- it’s hard to beat the Top of the Rock NYC Observation Deck, especially at sunset.